-If I had a nickle for every time someone said that to me, I could retire.
+If I had a nickel for every time someone said that to me, I could retire.
 Many home buyers today want a deal!
-The news media is full of stories about foreclosures and home buyers lock into their head that they want to buy one too!
+The news media is full of stories about foreclosures and many home buyers think they would like to buy one, too!

-They come with stories of friends and family members that were able to purchase homes this way.
-They are convinced that if it is a foreclosure, you can purchase it pennies on the dollar and get a great deal.
-Right?!
-All the media says we can!
-I have a question for you do you really believe everything the media tells you?
+They come with stories of friends and family members who were able to purchase homes this way.
+They are convinced that, if it is a foreclosure, they can purchase it for pennies on the dollar and get a great deal.
+“Right?!
+All the media says we can!”
+A word of caution: don’t believe everything the media tells you.

-At some point during this process your lender will turn the information about the default out to the public.
+At some point during this process, your lender will turn the information about the default out to the public.
 That is where websites like RealtyTrac, Zillow and Trulia (Zillow and Trulia appear to actually get this information through RealtyTrac) pick up homes that are listed as FORECLOSURES.
 These homes are often listed on these sites with a price of half what other homes are selling for or obviously great deals.

 The owners are either under water or behind in their payments.
 They are trying to sell the home before it goes into Foreclosure.
-They are working with the bank to negotiate a short sale, where the home will sell for less than what they owe the Bank.
-These sales can take a very long time to pull together and it is not uncommon to hear of listings taking longer than a year to close.
+They are working with the bank to negotiate a short sale, where the home will sell for less than what they owe the bank.
+These sales can take a very long time to pull together, and it is not uncommon to hear of listings taking longer than a year to close.
 If you want to be moving into a home sooner than later, these homes are not so appealing.

 These are the most common terms you see when discussing a home that is a distressed sale.
 They sound too good to be true, and you know that amazing deals are few and far between.
 Instead of looking for Foreclosures in WNY, look at the following when considering your next home: